jcarah/disable_unengaged_users/readme.md

 # Looker Content Cleanup

-Disable Looker users who have not logged into the platform or used the API in X number of days.
+Disable Looker users who have not **logged into** the platform or used the API in X number of days. _Note_: Some users may not login to Looker but may still receive schedules from Looker.
+Please see the note about running the script in test mode.

 ### Prerequisites

-This script rely on the new Looker [Python SDK](https://github.com/looker-open-source/sdk-codegen/tree/master/python), which requires Python 3.6+.
+This script relies on the new Looker [Python SDK](https://github.com/looker-open-source/sdk-codegen/tree/master/python), which requires Python 3.6+.

 ### Getting started